inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ### Result
   for Orchid CSP#5
   65 backend modules, "mod-\*" are contained in the list install.json.
-  Those 65 backend modules are now being enabled for your tenant(s).
+  Those 65 backend modules are now enabled for your tenant(s).
   65 containers for those backend modules are running in docker on your system.

 Now, finally once again get a list of the deployed backend modules: